The concept of the Anthropocene Age, suggesting that humankind has become a greater influence on the planet than nature, is

 get on top of the renovations that had to be done was to buy a digger.
 And it was a very strange experience, digging up layers

-of the soil without any physical effort which had been untouched for thousands of years, which nobody had ever
+of the soil – without any physical effort – which had been untouched for thousands of years, which nobody had ever seen.
+There

-that without using any of your own strength, just by making small hand movements with the joystick, you can release enormous
+using any of your own strength, just by making small hand movements with the joystick, you can release enormous forces.
+And

-forces.
-And you get used to it quickly.
+you get used to it quickly.
 It's exactly what the people in the film do.
-It becomes normal especially because
+It becomes normal – especially because you think

-you think it's necessary.
-Ever since that experience of mine all those years ago I've been waiting for the opportunity to
+it's necessary.
+Ever since that experience of mine all those years ago I've been waiting for the opportunity to use it somehow

 The chapter in Wolfenbüttel, where radioactive waste had been stored in an old salt mine for decades but now has to be removed